Taylor-Mendez/2143-OOP-Mendez/Assignments/H02/README.md

 #### Player

 - A player should know how much money it has
+- A player should be able to gain/lose money
+- A player should be able to bet, fold, check, call, or raise
+- A player should have a ranking
+- A player should have a player i.d.

 #### Game

+- Should allow for start, stop, or replay
--
+- Should have a menu

 #### Poker

-- Should be able to determine hand ranking
+- Should be able to determine ranking (based on poker hand ranking)
 - Should be able to determine a winner
-- Should keep track of round
+- Should keep track of round (i.e. pre-flop, flop, turn, river)
+- Should keep track of how much money is in the pot
+- Should keep track of community cards